-Corporate internal investigations appear to be everywhere these days.
-From Enron to WorldCom to Global Crossing to the hundreds of cases not in the headlines, the flush of white collar scandals, and the requirements of laws like the Sarbanes-Oxley Act,1 have resulted in counsel being regularly asked to conduct investigations of allegations of impropriety.
+Corporate internal investigations appear to be everywhere.
+From Enron to WorldCom to Global Crossing to the hundreds of cases not in the headlines, the flush of white collar scandals, and the requirements of laws like the Sarbanes-Oxley Act, have resulted in counsel being regularly asked to conduct investigations of allegations of impropriety.

 The legal landscape regarding the privileged protections afforded counsel's work has shifted in the wake of Sarbanes-Oxley and the post-Enron crackdown on white collar malfeasance.
 The awesome discretionary power wielded by prosecutors and regulators who decide whether to charge a corporation with wrongdoing puts tremendous pressure on companies to cooperate with the government in an attempt to gain favorable treatment.

 More and more, the government requires as a condition of such cooperation that the company waive its attorney-client and work-product privileges and produce its internal investigation.
 Indeed, the current U.S. Department of Justice guidelines for bringing criminal charges against corporations issued in January 2003 go out of their way to emphasize that a corporation's willingness to waive both the attorney-client and work-product privileges with respect to internal investigations is an important factor that prosecutors will weigh in assessing whether a company has effectively cooperated and therefore should be afforded any leniency.
 The Securities and Exchange Commission and other law enforcement agencies have taken similar approaches.